 What to do in Saigon – Suggested Itineraries

 In the midst of planning your visit to Ho Chi Minh City?
 I get a lot of inquiries as to what to do in Saigon, especially for relatively short visits.
-Perhaps you’re not coming on an organised tour or are free to choose your activities while you’re in town.
-I thought I’d offer a few suggestions that cover many of Ho Chi Minh City’s Highlights and give you some options with exclusive discounts to boot.
-Even if you’re only here for half a day, you can still get a taste of the real Saigon.
+Perhaps you’re not coming on an organized tour or are free to choose your activities while you’re in town.
+The suggestions I’ve offered cover many of Ho Chi Minh City’s highlights and even if you’re only here for half a day, you can still get a taste of the real Saigon.

 Below you’ll find a half day itinerary plus 1, 2 and three days.
 Each is full of experiences and activities.
 Of course, you can mix and match my suggestions based on your particular likes and dislikes.
 Do you prefer to explore by yourself or do you like to take along a local?
 Are you happy to delve into “street culture” or would you prefer to see the more famous sights, with or without a guide?
 If the following suggestions aren’t exactly to your liking, there are numerous other on my “Tours” page.

 Itineraries for what to do in Saigon

 Half Day Itinerary

 I’m sorry you can’t spend more time here, but since you’re in a rush, an organized tour is probably the best way of getting the most from your visit.
 If you haven’t been here before, I advise you to see the major sites in District 1.
 Take a look at some of my recent “Insider’s View” interviews and you’ll see most people agree you should at least see a few of these while you’re here.

 Urban Adventures, Cyclos and Market Tour will help you see the main sites in town.
 You’ll also have time to do some shopping in and enjoy the unique experience of a ride in a cyclo amongst Saigon’s crazy traffic.
 The whole tour is around 4-5 hours.